22 Reconstruction

 Post-1877

 You could think of Reconstruction as a contest over the status of formerly enslaved people.
 On one end of the spectrum was full equality and citizenship promoted by Radical Republicans and embodied in the amendments, 13-15.
 On the other end is an attempt to return Freedmen to a status as close to slavery as possible without technically being slavery.
 Reconstruction was fought out in the gray area in between and neither side won outright.
 African Americans made progress but only at the cost of violent backlash.
 Blacks ended up not as enslaved workers but as second-class citizens who worked mainly as sharecroppers or servants and, for the most part, after Radical Reconstruction (1865-67), couldn’t vote or hold office.
 Those that resisted ended up in chain gangs, burned, or swinging from a rope.
-One lasting effect of this domestic terrorism and institutionalized brutality is the Department of Justice, set up in 1870 under the executive branch’s attorney general to reign in white vigilante groups before the North gave up.
+One lasting effect of this domestic terrorism and institutionalized brutality is the Department of Justice (right), set up in 1870 under the executive branch’s attorney general to reign in white vigilante groups before the North gave up.

 With the Thirteenth Amendment’s prohibition on slavery exempting the penal system, affirmed in Ruffin v.
 Virginia (1871), prison chain gangs built much of the South’s infrastructure that taxpayers wouldn’t otherwise finance in a system similar to 20th-century Soviet gulags.
 Like many states, Texas leased its convicts and even operation of its prison in Huntsville to private firms prior to 1915.
 Convict Lease historian Theresa Jach detailed how A.J.
 Ward & Dewey ran Huntsville with its 20% white population working a textile mill while the 80% of Blacks worked adjacent cotton fields.
 Persistent sex scandals between staff and female prisoners finally forced the state to cancel its contract.
 They then leased to Cunningham & Ellis, who used prisoners to grow cane for Imperial Sugar.
 The Texas State Capitol in Austin was quarried by such workers in the mid-1880s, with limestone from near Oak Hill at “Convict Hill” and exterior Red Granite from Marble Falls.
 The prisoners worked on the Capitol with the Granite Cutters Union.
 Some of the prisoners were real criminals, but many weren’t or were subjected to unreasonable sentences.